 and glory and power forever and ever!”
 Revelation 5:9-13 (TLV)

-After so much suffering that has taken place at the hands of evil leaders under the influence of dark powers, the coronation of Jesus Christ will bring relief and joy to believers everywhere.
-Kingdom principles of justice, equity, compassion, and love will be the rule everywhere.
-Every tear will be wiped away, and the grief and heartache of the past will be forgotten, never to return.
-It will bring a new heaven and a new earth for believers to enjoy and to serve in throughout eternity.
+After so much suffering that has and will take place at the hands of evil leaders under the influence of dark powers, the coronation of Jesus Christ will bring relief and joy to believers everywhere.
+Divine kingdom principles of justice, equity, compassion, and love will become the rule, everywhere.
+Every tear of sadness will be wiped away, and the griefs and heartache of the past will be forgotten, never to return.
+The final kingdom will bring a new heaven and a new earth for all believers to enjoy, and to serve the Lord in throughout eternity.

-Maybe you are thinking, “I could never be good enough to be a part of that fifth kingdom”.
-The Good News is that no one but God is truly good enough.
-We all rely on faith in the saving power of Jesus Christ, who loved us enough to go to the cross for our eternal salvation.
-All scripture points to the Messiah and the grace of God that His loving sacrifice makes possible.
-It is abundant and available to all, no matter our past.
-He is right there to reach out to in a spirit of humble reverence.
+Perhaps you are thinking, “I could never be good enough to be a part of that wonderful kingdom”.
+The Good News is that NONE of us is good enough, but we may rely on faith in the saving power of Jesus Christ to bring us through.
+He loved us enough to go to the cross for our eternal salvation.
+All scripture looks to the coming of Messiah and the grace of God, and His loving sacrifice makes all of this possible.
+His grace is abundant and available through faith to all, no matter our past sins and failures.
+Jesus was given full authority, glory and power on the clouds of heaven, and is right there to reach out to in a spirit of humble reverence.

 Reflection

-Have I considered reaching out for the saving grace of God through Jesus Christ?
-He has been there all along, loving each of us, in every moment of our lives, both good and bad.
-He offers us unmatchable comfort for our hurts, serenity, and peace, along with complete forgiveness, and a future of restoration and rejuvenation.
-Invite Him into Your heart today and you will never regret that wise and joyous decision.
+If you have not yet done so, consider reaching out for the saving grace of God, through Jesus.
+He has been there all along for each one of us, loving us every moment of our lives, in both good times and bad.
+He offers us unmatchable comfort and healing for our hurts, and the serenity and peace that comes from complete forgiveness and an eternal future of restoration and rejuvenation.
+Invite Him into Your heart today and you will never regret such a wise and joyous decision, joyful both on earth and in the courts of heaven.